Mercer Island Transit Interchange

 Why wasn't Metro at the table when the 2017 Settlement Agreement was signed, and how does that give them a "pass" to deviate from the terms of the agreement now?
 Thank you.

-AshleyHay asked almost 3 years agoMetro was not a party in the lawsuit between the City of Mercer Island and Sound Transit over the closure of the I-90 bridge center roadway.
+AshleyHay asked over 5 years agoMetro was not a party in the lawsuit between the City of Mercer Island and Sound Transit over the closure of the I-90 bridge center roadway.
 As a result, Metro is also not a party of the Settlement Agreement that resolved the lawsuit.
 The only parties to the Settlement Agreement are the City and Sound Transit.

 Metro operates buses for Sound Transit, and Metro is currently claiming that the 77th Ave SE Configuration (that the City and Sound Transit agreed to in the Settlement Agreement) will not work for Metro’s operation of Sound Transit buses.
 Metro has asked for changes to the 77th Ave SE Configuration.
 Under the terms of the settlement agreement, the City and Sound Transit are required to consider modifications to the agreed-upon Configuration based on Metro’s operational needs.